 • Uninstall and reinstall the latest Samsung USB Drivers.

-• Make sure that you use a USB 2.0 hub to connect your device to your PC.
-If you are using a USB 3.0 port unknowingly, it’ll cause a connection error.
+• Use a USB 2.0 hub to connect your device to your PC.
+Using a USB 3.0 port may cause a connection error.

 • Use the original cable that came with the phone or tablet.

-• You may also get this error if you are trying to downgrade to firmware with a lower bootloader version than the current firmware installed on your Samsung device.
+• You may also get this error if you try downgrading firmware with a lower bootloader version than the current firmware installed on your Samsung device.

 Taking care of the precautions mentioned above should fix the setup connection error in Odin.

-While searching for all possible instances of Odin firmware installation issues, I came across a GitHub page.
-A user Gabriel reported that the firmware installation got stuck on ‘userdata.img‘ while trying to install a new firmware on his Galaxy S22 Ultra with Odin 3.14.
+While searching for all possible instances of Odin firmware installation issues, I came across a GitHub user Gabriel reporting the firmware installation got stuck on ‘userdata.img‘ while trying to install new firmware on his Galaxy S22 Ultra with Odin 3.14.

 samsung odin stuck on userdata